-WWE News: Bill Goldberg, Brock Lesnar both set for ‘Raw’ tonight
+WWE News: Bill Goldberg, Brock Lesnar Both Set For ‘Raw’ Tonight

 According to reports, Brock Lesnar is booked to appear tonight on Monday Night Raw while the WWE has openly advertised Bill Goldberg as being at the show to discuss his victory and the fact that he is the new champion.

-While one would expect Kevin Owens to be all over Bill Goldberg tonight considering he lost the title to him at Fastlane, the WWE is moving towards a match between Kevin Owens and Chris Jericho.
-That also started last night when Jericho’s music kicked in at the start of the title match and it distracted Owens enough for Goldberg to hit the spear and a jackhammer to get the win in seconds.
+While one would expect Kevin Owens to be all over Bill Goldberg tonight considering he lost the title to him at Fastlane, the WWE is moving toward a match between Kevin Owens and Chris Jericho.
+That also started last night when Jericho’s music kicked in at the start of the title match, and it distracted Owens enough for Goldberg to hit the spear and a jackhammer to get the win in seconds.

-So, with Kevin Owens presumedly preoccupied with Chris Jericho and revenge for costing him his title, Bill Goldberg can focus all his attention on Brock Lesnar and WrestleMania.
+With Kevin Owens presumedly preoccupied with Chris Jericho and revenge for costing him his title, Bill Goldberg can focus all his attention on Brock Lesnar and WrestleMania.

 Of course, just because Brock Lesnar is booked for Raw does not mean he will appear on television.
 He could appear in an interview segment about the match at WrestleMania and could be there just to film that.
 He could also just be booked for a dark match segment.

-However, with one month left before WrestleMania, the WWE should want to have Bill Goldberg and Brock Lesnar at least verbally feud in person leading to the show, although they will likely not have any physical altercations until WrestleMania, bar maybe a sneak attack.
+However, with one month left before WrestleMania, the WWE should want to have Bill Goldberg and Brock Lesnar at least verbally feud in person leading to the show.
+They will likely not have any physical altercations until WrestleMania, bar maybe a sneak attack.

 This will be the third time in the past five months that Brock Lesnar and Bill Goldberg have been in a match against each other.
-The first match was at The Survivor Series, when Goldberg beat Brock in two minutes, one of the most shocking defeats in WWE history.
+The first match was at Survivor Series, when Goldberg beat Brock in two minutes, one of the most shocking defeats in WWE history.

-The second time was the Royal Rumble, where the two men entered the Rumble match and it was Goldberg who came to the ring, and as soon as Lesnar approached him, Bill threw Lesnar from the ring easily.
+The second time was the Royal Rumble, where the two men entered the Rumble match and it was Goldberg who came to the ring.
+As soon as Lesnar approached him, Bill threw Lesnar from the ring easily.

 RELATED WWE REPORTS BY THE INQUISITR